Last updated on October 15, 2023

 Emrakul, the Aeons Torn | Illustration by Mark Tedin

 Dozens of mechanics have come and gone without much impact in Magic’s nearly 30-year long history.
 There have been some bangers, some confusing ones, and even some mechanics that everybody absolutely hated.
-But there’s one mechanic that hasn’t seen any new cards in 12 years and was so crushing and one-sided that it was never given any new cards.
+This mechanic didn't get any new cards for nearly 12 years, and the newest one is certainly a banger.

 That mechanic is annihilator, and you’re probably facing down an Eldrazi attacker right now.
 The mechanic can be a little confusing and you should make sure you know exactly how it works before you start sacrificing your precious permanents.